Seeking the Truths of Shakespeare and his Sonnets

 A8: Earlier theories of biography in the Sonnets have suffered from

-this arena tend to be English Literature scholars (not historians) more interested in the constitution, transmission and interpretation of the author's plays (and long poems) than in the author.
+this arena tend to be English Literature scholars (not historians): more interested (and qualified) in the constitution, transmission and interpretation of the works than in their author.
 For some decades now, this body

 has applied (and taught) a doctrine of resistance to even a contemplation of biography in the Sonnets (though there